poschis80/android/README.md

 # android
-Android specific snippets libraries and so on
+Android specific code snippets libraries and other stuff i would like to share.